olivierfriard/boris_docs/index.rst

 In frame-by-frame mode the video will stop playing and the user will visualize the video frame by frame.

+.. warning:: Please note that MTS video files should be re-encoded to be used in frame-by-frame mode.
+Otherwise the extracted frames are not reliable.

 You can move between frames by using the arrow keys in the toolbar (on the right) or by using keyboard special keys: